 If you haven’t already filled up at any number of shops or restaurants in Chinatown, this is a great time to fill up on the famous Voodoo Doughnuts.

-Known as much for their delicious doughnuts as for the quirky names they give them, Voodoo Doughnuts is a staple to Old Town Portland.
+Known as much for their delicious doughnuts as for the quirky names they give them, Voodoo Doughnuts is a staple to Old Town Portland Oregon.

 But you can also grab a bite to eat at Portland City Grill, Mother’s Bistro and Bar and Kells Irish Restaurant and Pub, all within a block of each other.

-Spend the afternoon perusing books at Powell City of Books.
-The largest independent bookstore in Portland, Powell’s Old Town location boasts an inventory of over 1 million books!
+Spend the afternoon perusing books at Powell’s City of Books.
+The largest independent bookstore in Portland, Powell’s City of Books location in Old Town boasts an inventory of over 1 million books!

 Get lost in the shelves or take a tour of the store.
 As a lover of books, we think the best thing is just to wander around in search of one particular book to see what other books turn up along the way.